 Tools of the trade

 This covers any specialist items you may store at home for work.
-Usually these are particularly expensive tools that may fall outside the scope of normal contents insurance, due to their relative uniqueness and value.
+Often these are things that may fall outside the scope of normal contents insurance due to their relative uniqueness and value but could be any item that's only used for your business, trade or profession.

 You’ll need to make sure your insurer knows about any goods you’re storing at home, and that you’re storing them safely.
 This is because they can elevate the risk of things like theft or, in some cases, fire or other calamities.